intel/scikit-learn-intelex/doc/sources/quick-start.rst

 Compatibility with Scikit-learn*
 ---------------------------------

-Intel(R) Extension for Scikit-learn is compatible with the following versions of scikit-learn:
+Intel(R) Extension for Scikit-learn is compatible with the last four versions of scikit-learn.

-* 1.0.X
-* 1.1.X
-* 1.2.X
-* 1.3.X

 Integrate |intelex|
 --------------------